-Cindy Griner is a 35-year veteran of Dynetics and vice president of the Engineering Services and Solutions Division at Dynetics.
-Ms. Griner also serves as the president of Dynetics' wholly owned subsidiary, Aviation and Missile Solutions.
-Her division is responsible for electro-optical/infrared and acoustic sensor systems, lethal mechanisms, platform integration, computer applications and information security engineering.
-Ms. Griner oversees major contract activities under AMCOM EXPRESS, OASIS, and Other Transactional Authority efforts, such as DOTC, with a primary focus on engineering services and development activities for the U.S. defense community.
+Cindy Griner is a 36-year veteran of Dynetics and vice president of the Engineering Services and Solutions at Dynetics.
+Griner also serves as the president of Dynetics' wholly owned subsidiary, Aviation and Missile Solutions.
+Her division is responsible for electro-optical/infrared and acoustic sensor systems, lethal mechanisms, platform integration, UAS ground systems and trainers, and CMMI Level 3 computer applications.
+She oversees major contract activities under AMCOM EXPRESS, GSA OASIS, and Other Transactional Authority efforts, such as DOTC, with a primary focus on engineering services and development activities for the U.S. defense community.

 Griner has supported a number of customers and programs during her tenure with Dynetics including most recently the Army Futures Command, Aviation and Missile Center in UAS interoperability, architectures, MBSE, prototyping and integration of emerging technologies, and AO/PO trainer development for Army and Air Force programs such as Shadow, Gray Eagle, Hunter, Reaper, and Global Hawk.

 She joined Dynetics in 1982 after earning a bachelor's degree in engineering physics from Murray State University.
 She earned her master's in electrical engineering at the University of Alabama in Huntsville in 1992.
 In 2019, Griner was named a 2019 Woman of Impact by YellowHammer News.